Thinking big: Jasmyn Rana

 • Suggest customized masks for guests so they are more likely to wear them at the event.

-Mahira thinks weddings are an inevitable and ongoing process.
+Munir thinks weddings are an inevitable and ongoing process.
 However, she predicts they will be more intimate with smaller gatherings going forward:

 “The weddings may not be as lavish, but will still demand formality and customization,” she said.

 Weddings and big engagements are on hold at the moment.
 However, once halls open up for events, will people still be hesitant to attend functions, or will they welcome the chance to attend weddings again and make a beeline for the next event?
-Here is Mahira’s response:
+Here is Munir’s response:

 “Generally, I feel that if there are no other social events, people will surely attend weddings as a means to socialize with relatives and friends after the lockdown.”